pen-lang/pen/examples/README.md

 # Examples

-Those are example applications and libraries written in Pen.
+Those are examples of applications and libraries written in Pen.

 # Applications